AndrewOfIndana/HeartbeatBitbreak/README.md

 # HeartbeatBitbreak

-A prototype of a rhythm based RPG battle system.
-All the player's decisions are timed to a beat.
-Mostly a proof of concept than anything.
+### Project Description
+A RPG where players ascend a tower synchronized to its beat, emphasizing rhythm in exploration and combat.
+Scaled back to a proof of concept.